One person hospitalized after crash on Princess Anne Rd.

 VIRGINIA BEACH, Va.
-(WAVY) — Virginia Beach Fire Department shared dramatic photos of a vehicle accident just after 12 p.m. on Saturday.
+(WAVY) — The Virginia Beach Fire Department shared dramatic photos of a single vehicle accident just after noon Saturday.

 According to VBFD, one person was injured after crashing a tan vehicle in the 5400 block of Princess Anne Road.